Decomposition of global solutions for a class of nonlinear wave equations: Introduction

 \begin{remark} Let $H_0:=-\Delta_x$.
 With foresight we note that \begin{itemize} \item When $\alpha\in (0,1-1/\sigma)$, the weighted $L^2$ estimate holds: \eq \| F_\alpha(x,p,t)e^{it|p|}\langle x \rangle^{-\sigma} \|\in L^1_t[1,\infty). \eeq \item When $\alpha \in (0,\frac{n-3}{2n+1})$, the $L^1$ estimate holds: \eq \| F_\alpha(x,p,t) e^{it|p|}\|_{L^1_x(\mathbb{R}^n)\to L^2_x(\mathbb{R}^n)}\in L^1_t[1,\infty). \eeq \end{itemize} The present remark will be relevant later, when we present the dispersive estimates for the free flow, see already Lemma~\ref{lem: decay}. \end{remark}

 \begin{remark} The cutoff of the frequency away from infinity ensures that the dispersive estimates for the free flow hold.
-This is not an obstruction since, in view of that the free wave cannot concentrate at infinite frequency, there is no blow up.
+This poses no obstruction, as the free wave cannot concentrate at infinite frequency, thereby precluding blowup.
 Consequently, this same cutoff allows us to include derivative terms in the interaction, particularly space-localized metric perturbations.
-The reader should also compare with \cite{rodnianski2004longtime,guillarmou2013resolvent}, where in the latter note that a multiplier method was employed to study scattering and decay for Schr\"odinger's equation on general asymptotically flat manifolds, with a non-trapping condition. \end{remark}
+The reader is also encouraged to compare this approach with~\cite{rodnianski2004longtime} and~\cite{guillarmou2013resolvent}; in the latter, a multiplier method is utilized to investigate scattering and decay for Schr\"odinger’s equation on general asymptotically flat manifolds under a non-trapping condition. \end{remark}